WeaselsAvatar/weasels-public-library/docs/General Sci-Fi/Traps, Hacks and other dishonorable shit.md

 * Modify the *context* of any given information to mean something completely different.
 * Convince a system that it has to respond in a certain way (triggering a fire alarm causes doors to open, a silouette of a gunman in the shadows causes a guard to investigate or open fire)

 Machines (especially low-level AIs) are in some ways easier to hack than people because they are missing several abstraction layers humans have.
 If a machine is told to fill a tank from a bottle labeled "Water", it will probably do so, even if the bottle is filled with gasoline.
 A human would probably wonder about the smell.

-### "Im Arsch"

-*(German, slang, vulg., lit. "up the ass".
-Not functioning anymore.
-Too tired or injured to be useful.
-Closest English approximation: fucked (up)/kaput/knackered/finished/broken)*